mukhtar-github/beginners-guide-to-react/README.md

 </script>
 ```

 One problem here is that if I take off the className on one of these boxes, then I'm going to get "box undefined."
 That's probably not areally big issue, but it's pretty simple to fix by adding a default value for this className to be an empty string.
 Now we get Box with a space.
 I'm not as worried about the space.
 If you were, then you could add a .trim right here, and that would get rid of our space.
-I don't think that's a big deal, so we'll get rid of that.
-Let's restore this small box to its former glory.

 ```html
 <script type="text/babel">